How to climb up and watch the sunrise at Borobudur (2024)

 Drive yourself

 If you decide to drive to Borobudur from Yogyakarta, leave around 3:00 to be there at 4:30.
-The road is pretty good, and driving at night isn’t as hard as it sounds at first.
-Been there, done that.
+The road is good enough but you’ll be driving at night which is not recommended.

 Get to Borobudur using public transport

-There are again two ways to reach Borobudur.
+There are 2 ways to reach Borobudur by public transport.
 Both arrive AFTER sunrise!

 Damri Bus

-An air-conditioned minibus by DAMRI (the most popular tourist transport company in Indonesia) departs from Kilometer Nol, right in front of the old Bank Indonesia.
+An air-conditioned minibus by DAMRI (an Indonesian state-owned tourist transport company) departs from Kilometer Nol, right in front of the old Bank Indonesia.
 This is the precise location.

 The first minibus leaves at 4:30 and reaches Borobudur at 07:00 – too late for sunrise.
 It only costs 20.000 IDR (1.3$) though!